ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ### The sign homomorphism

-There is a more interesting example of a homomorphism from any finite symmetric group to `{+1,-1}`, called the sign homomorphism.
+There is an interesting example of a homomorphism from any finite symmetric group to `{+1,-1}`, called the [sign homomorphism](https://en.wikipedia.org/wiki/Parity_of_a_permutation).
 Here, we will only cover the special case `S_3`.

-This group consists of three 2-cycles, which have the sign 1, and three other permutations, whose sign is -1.
+The group `S_3` consists of three 2-cycles, which have the sign 1, and three other permutations, whose sign is -1.
 The 2-cycles can be distinguished by the fact that they have exactly one fixed point.

 This leads to the following implementation.